seantrott/seantrott.github.io/_posts/2021-8-2-linguistic-terraforming.md

 Christian, B. (2020).
 The Alignment Problem: Machine Learning and Human Values.
 WW Norton & Company.

 Ohala, J. (1989).
 Sound change is drawn from a pool of synchronic variation.
 Language Change: Contributions to the Study of Its Causes, 173-198.

+Rao, G. S. (1994).
+Language Change: Lexical Diffusion and Literacy.
+Academic Foundation.

+Frawley, W. D. (1994).
+Literacy, the individual, and the political economy of language change.
+Language Change: Lexical Diffusion and Literacy.
+Delhi: Academic Foundation, 61-88.

+Zengel, M. S. (1962).
+Literacy as a factor in language change.
+In Readings in the Sociology of Language (pp. 296-304).
+De Gruyter Mouton.